When you get migraine everyone, I mean everyone, has an opinion as to what you should do.

 Let’s pause and go back to that original cry for help: natural cures for migraine.

-The upside to this is that you can learn to change this for the better.
 You can learn to quieten down the hyper active connection between physical and emotional pain that gets triggered when you experience chronic pain, like migraine.
-You simply need to give it a little time, patience and practice.

 So, how do you break out of the gridlock of overwhelming advice?